Dr Gavin Robinson: Funding and Planning Advice

 There are several ways that a large project can get documents transcribed:

-You could combine more than one of these methods.
+Each of these methods has different advantages and disadvantages, which means that they are not always in competition with each other, and sometimes some of them can be combined.
 I will give an honest assessment of the advantages and disadvantages of each method, which will depend on several factors, including:

 Although you will not be obliged to use my services, if you do want me to take part in the project I can be flexible about my role and employment status: